 Rent control has the effect of discouraging developers from constructing new apartments and homes.
 This could conceivably be viewed as a negative, but it also means that for landlords there’s less competition.
 The demand for homes will be much greater, and any vacancies will thus be on the market for a shorter period of time.
-Their are many Pros and Cons of Rent Control given below
+There are many Pros and Cons of Rent Control given below

-Pros and Cons of Rent Control are given below.
+Pros and Cons of Rent Control are Given Below.

 Fewer vacancies, less turnover